 In contrast, Allstate has some of the highest rate increases, charging an average of $647 more for lapses under 31 days and $714 more for lapses of 31 days or more.

 Average Annual Premiums After Car Insurance Coverage Lapses

 Lapse of 31+ Days

 Getting Car Insurance After a Lapse in Coverage

 If you have a lapse in insurance coverage, you can still purchase car insurance coverage for your vehicle.
 While your rates might be higher, we recommend you buy as much insurance coverage as you can comfortably afford to protect both yourself and your vehicle.

 When looking for car insurance after a lapse in coverage, be sure to shop around and compare rates.
 Car insurance companies penalize a lapse in coverage to differing degrees.
 By getting quotes from several different insurers, you can make sure that you’re getting the best possible deal.

 Additionally, ask your insurance provider if they offer no down payment car insurance.
 This way, you can get insured with the lowest available upfront payment.

 How to Avoid a Lapse in Insurance Coverage

-If you know you won’t be driving for a set period, you can also ask your car insurance company to suspend or pause your car insurance policy.
-Temporarily suspending your insurance coverage doesn’t count as a lapse, but not every insurance company offers this option to drivers.
+You can ask your car insurance company to suspend or pause your car insurance policy.
+Temporarily suspending your insurance coverage doesn’t count as a lapse, but not every insurance company offers this option.